-A key challenge for the NASS design is the creation of national major ambulatory surgery encounter volume estimates (encounter universe), tabulated in strata used in the sampling design.
+A key challenge for the NASS design is the creation of national in-scope ambulatory surgery encounter volume estimates (encounter universe), tabulated in strata used in the sampling design.
 National estimates do not exist for several reasons, but the most important is the definition of ambulatory surgery itself.
-Organizations collecting survey information from hospitals, such as the AHA, rely on verbal descriptions of ambulatory surgery.13 These descriptions leave room for interpretation and result in significant variation in which encounters hospitals report as ambulatory surgeries.
-In contrast, hospitals generally report total inpatient admissions, births, and emergency department visits with reasonable accuracy.
+Organizations collecting survey information from hospitals, such as the AHA, rely on verbal descriptions of ambulatory surgery.11 These descriptions leave room for interpretation and result in significant variation in which encounters